-- (1) Option 1: The number of beneficiaries you designate will not change the amount of the reduction from full benefit.
-This is because the reduction does not depend on whom you designate as your beneficiary. - (2) Option 2, 3 or 4: The number of beneficiaries you designate will affect the amount of reduction from full benefit.
-This is because the reduction from your full benefit amount under any of these options is based in part on the age of each beneficiary and the level of benefit to be paid to each surviving beneficiary upon your death.
-Thus, each additional beneficiary that you designate will increase the reduction from full benefit.
+- (1) Option 1: The number of beneficiaries that you designate will not impact the amount by which your benefit is reduced.
+This is because the reduction from your Full Benefit amount under this option is not based on whom you designate as your beneficiary. - (2) Option 2, 3 or 4: The number of beneficiaries you designate will affect the amount of reduction from Full Benefit.
+This is because the reduction from your Full Benefit amount under any of these options is based in part on the age of each beneficiary and the level of benefit to be paid to each surviving beneficiary upon your death.
+Thus, each additional beneficiary that you designate will increase the reduction from full benefit